msegt/AVP-3_0_1/README.md

 Simply download the installer to your Windows x64 machine and run the .msi file

-_**Please note that no dependencies will be installed unless you used the bundle installer or install them manually.**_
+_**Note that no dependencies will be installed unless you used the bundle installer or install them manually!**_

 ##How to install the Aria Valuspa Platform and its dependencies (bundle installer)